ZachCChen/NeuralNetworks/README.md

 This program tracks points on the hand what hand it is, as well as what gesture it is showing.
 As of now, it can detect a fist, pointer finger, okay symbol, and an open palm.
-I was able to use data from Google MediaPipe to speed up traning.
+I used data from Google MediaPipe to create it.

 If you want to see how it works, look at